-In FY 2019-20, BAWSCA member agencies continued to promote the popular landscape education tool, Water-Wise Gardening in the Bay Area.
+In FY 2020-21, BAWSCA member agencies continued to promote the popular landscape education tool, Water-Wise Gardening in the Bay Area.
 This resource is now available online via BAWSCA's website so it can be readily accessed by the public.
-It contains information on how to create and maintain a beautiful, low-water-use garden and includes photographs of water-efficient gardens with links to the plants featured in the gardens.
+It contains information on how to create and maintain a beautiful, low-water-use garden and includes photographs of waterefficient gardens with links to the plants featured in the gardens.
 Most of the gardens are located within the Bay Area, specifically within the BAWSCA service area.

-In FY 2019-20, the Water-Wise Gardening in the Bay Area website had approximately 3,243 unique visitors and 3,910 total visits.
+In FY 2020-21, the Water-Wise Gardening in the Bay Area website had approximately 4,753 unique visitors and 5,749 total visits.

-This number represents a 7% decrease in total visits from FY 2019-20.
-However, the unique visitors increase by 16% from FY 2018-19.
-Since FY 2017-18, a total of 12,683 users have visited the Landscape Education Tool website.
+This number represents a 47% increase in total visits from FY 2019-20.
+Since FY 2017-18, a total of 18,432 users have visited the Landscape Education Tool website.